 Where valuation techniques use non-observable inputs that are significant to a fair value measurement in its entirety, changing these inputs will change the resultant fair value measurement.
-The most significant input into the FVTPL equity investment is the recoverable amount, which could reduce the carrying value of investments to £nil.
+The most significant input into the FVTPL equity investment is the contingent litigation risk.
+Were this to crystallise in its entirety, the carrying value of the equity investments would reduce by £6m.